We're proud PCA members so you can be sure all work carried out is the of the highest quality

 In extreme cases, a foot or chair leg going through the floor can indicate a more serious infestation.

-Crumbling wood can be found around corners or edges of roof joists or floorboards.
+Crumbling wood is caused by multiple woodworm exit holes and can be found around corners or edges of roof joists or floorboards.

 Adult beetles emerge from timbers between May and October.